- What type of stud finder are you looking for?

 With a purpose-specific function, stud finders can last you a long time, given the proper care of course.

-Unless it’s part of your daily work, then you’d normally use these tools in lieu of planned renovations and remodels.
+Unless stud location is part of your daily work, then you’d normally use these tools in lieu of planned renovations and remodels.

-They’re strategic, as they are available should the need arise, otherwise, they sit perfectly fine when not in use.
+Stud finders are strategic, and are available should the need arise, otherwise, the unit sits perfectly fine in your toolbox when not in use.

 Before you buy a stud finder